cjurjiu/RubikDetector-Android/README.md

 The 3 classes mentioned above can be extended to tweak their behavior, and they can be used outside of the `FotoapparatConnector`, if some custom binding logic is needed.

+### Additional notes
+<b>TL;DR:</b>

+When performing the setup with the `FotoapparatConnector` class, the image size and `DrawConfig` you set on your `RubikDetector` instance will be overwritten or ignored.

+To control drawing, use `RubikDetectorResultView` XML attributes, and setters (see the class's javadoc).
+To control the resolution at which processing takes place, use a `Fotoapparat` `SelectorFunction<Collection<Size>, Size>`.

+<b>Long version</b>

+The image size will be overwritten by the `RubikDetectorFrameProcessor` class, when it will be notified by the size selector of the selected frame size.

+The `DrawConfig` you set on the `RubikDetector` also has no effect when using the `FotoApparat` library.
+When using a `DrawConfig`, you're telling the `RubikDetector` how to draw the found facelets in the native code.
+The results of this drawing will be visible in the "output frame" (see [memory layout](#memory-layout)) created by the `RubikDetector`.

+However, the `io.fotoapparat.view.CameraView` used internally by `RubikDetectorResultView` does not know how to access this "output frame".
+Because of this, if any drawing ocurrs in the native code, it is ignored by the class rendering the preview.

+The solution here is to draw the found facelets in Java, using an overlay view.
+This is performed by the `RubikDetectorResultView`, which has no access to the `DrawConfig` set on the `RubikDetector`.
+Instead, the `RubikDetectorResultView`'s XML attributes and setter methods can be used to control how the facelets need to be drawn.

 ## Memory Layout

 When calling `RubikDetector#findCube(...)`, a byte array which contains the input frame is required as a parameter.